 Taking penstemon cuttings

 Take penstemon cuttings from late summer to early autumn.
 Select soft growth without a flower.
-Cut each cutting back to below a leaf joint and remove the lower penstemon leaves.
+Take each cutting back to below a leaf joint and remove the lower leaves.
 More than one cutting can be put into a pot of cutting compost as long as the leaves don’t touch.

-Watch as Monty Don demonstrates how to take penstemon cuttings, in this clip from Gardeners' World:
+Watch the video below to see Monty Don demonstrate how to take penstemon cuttings, in this clip from BBC Gardeners' World:

 Place your penstemon cuttings in a sheltered spot in the garden or a cold frame.
-All being well they'll be ready to plant out the following May.
+They should be ready to plant out the following May.

 Growing penstemons: problem solving